 Likelihood to See (LTS)

 Likelihood To See (LTS) is a subcategory of OTS which indicates the number of people who are likely to see a digital out of home ad.
-LTS uses head angle data to get an accurate estimate on how many people will realistically view a billboard in a particular location.
+LTS uses head pose data to get an accurate estimate on how many people will realistically view a billboard in a particular location.
+LTS data measured by Sightcorps technology is highly accurate providing granular viewing insights such as views per content, viewer durations and much more.

 Linux is a family of open-source Unix-like operating systems that are based on the Linux kernel.
 Most of the time the word Linux refers to a Linux operating system.